YannickSchini/config_perso/README.md

 ## Installation

+Before installing the dotfiles themselves, please install all the dependencies first.

 For ease of installation, I opted to go with [GNU Stow](https://www.gnu.org/software/stow/).
 To install these dotfiles, simply run the following lines: